 Expert Advice: The New Kitchenette: 11 Tips for an Efficient Small Kitchen

 To be filed under Bigger Is Not Always Better: Recently we’ve noticed a slew of tiny kitchens that are reinvigorating the concept of the kitchenette—so much so that we’re calling it a trend for fall 2017.
 These new kitchenettes are design-forward, super-efficient, and not lacking in style.
 “I find many kitchens too big for the size of the apartment,” says Karin Montgomery Spath, a New Zealand–based designer with a penchant for taking on the smallest of small-space projects.
 Somehow she manages to squeeze in fully equipped but postage-stamp-sized kitchens in each one.
+To fit this kitchen, you will have to be really picky with kitchen appliances, so make sure you really need them and they are practical for your kitchen space.
+If you want to read some in-depth reviews on kitchen appliances then identifyr.com might be of use to you.
+Kitchenettes are fascinating and they really are an example of master craftsmanship.
 We asked her how she does it; here are her tips.

 1. Resist the urge to install an island.

 “These are big space wasters in a kitchenette,” Spath says.
 “Instead, use the dining table, or attach a table lying flush against the wall (painted the same color as the wall) and flip it out when needed.”

 “Just under the countertop, on either one side of the sink or both, have pullout chopping boards,” Spath says.
 There’s no need to buy and store cutting boards—and they’re always at the ready.